pygame/pygame/docs/reST/ref/music.rst

    Values are strings containing corresponding retrieved metadata.
    If particular metadata was not found the value is an empty string.

-   Refer to :func:`load` for arguments regarding specifying a file or a file-like object whose metadata you want to retrieve.
+   Refer to the :func:`pygame.mixer.music.load` function for arguments regarding specifying a file or a file-like object whose metadata you want to retrieve.
 For this function all arguments are optional, however, specifying only the ``namehint`` will raise an exception.

+   Since the underlying functionality was introduced in version 2.6.0 of SDL_mixer, calling this function with an older version of SDL_mixer will return a dictionary with all values being set to empty strings.
+You can find your version of SDL_mixer by using :func:`pygame.mixer.get_sdl_mixer_version`.

    .. versionadded:: 2.1.4